Cvoxalury/hl2-soundscape-subtitles/README.md

 * Valve Software: original c_soundscape.cpp.
 * Cvoxalury: the code edits.

-This repository is intended to be used under GNU GPLv3 license.
+This repository is intended to be used under MIT license.
+Basically: do whatever.